 Would you enjoy the exciting challenges of managing land, estate and property?
 A career where no two days are the same?
 Understanding the issues facing our towns and countryside and helping the people who live and work there make the most of their land and property?
 Then you've come to the right place.

 Senior lecturer Andrew Black, adds: "For example, a Rural Chartered Surveyor friend of mine was responsible for negotiating the route and agreeing compensation for the mammoth task of moving the decommissioned aircraft Concorde a mile across a muddy field, having travelled by barge from London to the Museum of Flight in East Lothian.
 Many obstacles across the route had to be overcome, including building bridges over ditches, felling trees and dropping power lines."

-Why study Rural Estate, Property and Land Management at Harper Adams?
+Why study Land and Property Management at Harper Adams?
 Careers in surveying and land agency are exciting, challenging and creative.
 They suit those who enjoy talking and listening to other people, understanding their problems and coming up with solutions that fit their needs and budget.
 If you'd love to work both independently and with a team, and would enjoy a busy and varied role where you're outdoors as often as in the office, we have a course for you.

 The university has an outstanding reputation in this field.
 Staff are experts in land and property management: chartered surveyors, foresters, builders and town planners.
 Many teach in industry, including RICS professional short courses.
 They also work closely with the university's experts in agriculture, business and countryside management.